Cinema of Peru: 1919-1930 - Leguía Era

 Teresita Arce became the first popular Peruvian actress.
 Arce was noted for her creative arts in a bourgeois theatre company.
 Luis Ugarte's Camino de la Venganza featured Teresita Arce as the main role of Juanacha, a young native woman who must defend against the exploitation of the miner McDonald.
 Arce also acted as the bride of the bandit Luis Pardo in the film of the same name.
 Teresita Arce's career spans to the 1960s that featured her performing in theater and radio dramas.

 The 1930s was marked by turbulent political and economic events.
 The rise of the Arequipa Revolution by Luis Miguel Sánchez Cerro as well as the reduction in purchasing power of the middle class due to a global financial downturn of 1929 severely deterred the rise of the film industry in Peru.
 Peruvian film making was known for its ritualized, hyper-expressive, melodramatic content.
 Peruvian cinema also contrasted with the cinemas of other Latin American countries that were known for their nationalism, avant-garde, indigenous themes.
 Peruvian directors focused on a flat and direct cinema, conceived to move feelings and arrive without complications for the public.
 Additionally, the film mentality of Peru markedly contrasted with its peers as the arrival of sound in 1927 greatly affected the melodramatic silent cinema market in Peru.
 In comparison to this great anachronism, Luis Pardo, one of the most popular tapes of Peruvian cinema, was released in October 1927, the same year as Alan Crosland's sound film The Jazz Singer.
-(Note: "pg 1") As a result, the sound period created a crisis in the silent era period.
+As a result, the sound period created a crisis in the silent era period.

 La Lunareja (The Moon) 1946 by Bernardo Roca Rey.
 Features the cast of Matilde Urrutia (seated right) next to Antonio Flores Estrada, Bernardo Roca Rey (left), María Rivera.
 Located in the film Library of Lima.
 Based on an episode of the war for the emancipation of the Spanish crown.